WahidBawa/WahidBawa/README.md

 ### Hi there 👋

-- 🔭 Getting ready for internship 👀
 - 📫 How to reach me: wahidbawa10@gmail.com
-- ⚡ Fun fact: I'm a 🦆, quack quack
+- ⚡ Fun fact: I don't care.
-- ✨ Best Lang: Python 🐍

 <!-- Thanks for the stuff below rooch (https://github.com/FerruccioSisti/) -->